jacobherrington/conventional-comments-browser-extension/README.md

 ### Installation

-This browser extension haven't been published to any of the official extension stores yet.
-Hence, you would have to download and install it manually.
+This browser extension hasn't been published to any of the official extension stores yet.
+So, you have to download and install it manually:

 1. Download the package from the Release page (`.zip` or `.tar.gz`)
 2. Extract it